 You may have a friend who's a little rough around the edges.
 Perhaps you saw an early rough cut of a movie.
 Or maybe you're always telling your kids to stop the roughhousing.
 These are manageable situations that won't affect your oral health.
 But when your teeth feel rough, that does affect your oral health.
 Sometimes that could be due to tartar buildup.
 But often, rough teeth usually mean there's an issue with your enamel health and how it may be eroding.
 Join us as we make this rough situation a little smoother as we dig into your causes and prevention below.

 What It Means If Your Teeth Feel Rough

-Try to drink fluoridated water.
-The fluoride in the water helps ward off tooth decay.
-When ingested, fluoride remains in saliva, allowing time for the fluoride to absorb into the enamel.
+- The fluoride in water helps fight tooth decay by remaining in your saliva, allowing it to absorb into your enamel.

 This article is intended to promote understanding of and knowledge about general oral health topics.
 It is not intended to be a substitute for professional advice, diagnosis or treatment.
 Always seek the advice of your dentist or other qualified healthcare provider with any questions you may have regarding a medical condition or treatment.